Close Menu

 Amortization Schedule Basics

 An amortization schedule outlines how your mortgage payments are applied over time.
-It shows the breakdown of each payment into principal and interest, as well as the remaining balance after each payment.
+It breaks down each payment into principal and interest, as well as the remaining balance after each payment.

 Reviewing your amortization schedule can provide valuable insights into your cash flow.
 As you make payments, you’ll see how your equity in the property increases, which can be beneficial if you plan to sell or refinance in the future.
 Understanding this schedule can also help you make informed decisions about additional payments or refinancing options.